aeonSolutions/AeonLabs-Sitebuilder-CMS/README.md

 ## FrameWork-Dev
-An experimental webpage platform with integrated CMS and webserver back office control panel for multi webpage deployment and simultaneous management
+An experimental platform with integrated CMS and back office control panel for websites deployment and management

 ## Milestones
 - upgrade authentication package for password less auth